pandulapeter/beagle/README.md

 To create a special LogListModule that only displays these logs, simply set the **label** constructor parameter of the module to "Timber".

 ### Intercepting network events
 Not bundling the network interceptor with the main library was mainly done to provide a pure Kotlin dependency that does not use the Android SDK, similarly to the logger solution described above.
 However, another reason was to provide the ability to choose between multiple implementations, in function of the project tech stack.
-At the moment, out of the box, Beagle can hook into two networking libraries (but manually calling Beagle.logNetworkEvent() is always an option).
+At the moment Beagle can hook into two networking libraries to provide content for [NetworkLogListModule](https://github.com/pandulapeter/beagle/tree/master/common/src/main/java/com/pandulapeter/beagle/modules/NetworkLogListModule.kt), but manually calling **Beagle.logNetworkEvent()** is always an option.

 #### OkHttp
 Add the following to the module where your networking logic is implemented: